The Next Day: Release

 The viral marketing campaign launched to promote The Next Day on 15 February 2013 grew out of the concept behind the album cover, taking seemingly ordinary images and subverting them through the addition of a white square.
 "The Stars (Are Out Tonight)" was released as the second single on 26 February.
 A music video in the form of a short film premiered the previous day, featuring Bowie and actress Tilda Swinton.
 It entered the charts at number 102 in Britain, which O'Leary attributed to excitement winding down after the first single.
 Two days later, the album was streamed in its entirety on iTunes.
-Through ISO Records, and in association with Columbia, The Next Day was released over several dates in different regions: 8 March in Australia, New Zealand and several European countries; 11 March in the UK and other territories; 12 March in North America; and 13 March in Japan.
+Through ISO Records, and in association with Columbia Records, The Next Day was released over several dates in different regions: 8 March in Australia, New Zealand and several European countries; 11 March in the UK and other territories; 12 March in North America; and 13 March in Japan.
 Similar to the artist's two previous albums, The Next Day appeared on CD in standard and deluxe editions, the latter featuring the bonus tracks "So She", "Plan" and "I'll Take You There".
 The double-LP edition included both the bonus tracks and the single deluxe CD, while the Japanese CD included "God Bless the Girl".

 On 4 November 2013, the four bonus tracks, plus four previously unreleased tracks and remixes of "Love Is Lost" and "I'd Rather Be High", were released as The Next Day Extra, alongside a DVD of videos for the first four singles.
 The four previously unreleased songs were unfinished by the time the original sessions concluded; further work on lyrics and vocals were carried out in August.
 Of the 29 songs recorded for The Next Day, 22 saw official release in 2013.
 Visconti said the remaining seven tracks were all discarded by 2015, telling Pegg a year later that only one of the tracks had a working title, "Chump", while the rest were identified with numbers related to Bowie's notes.